cattlepoint/cattlepoint-aer3-week3/README.md

 gh repo clone cattlepoint/cattlepoint-aer3-week3-extras-jenkins-sample-pipeline
 ```

-## 10 points – Leverage a package manager to assist with your application’s prerequisites
-### This section

-## 30 points – Utilize containerization and workflow automation to run your application
-### This section

-## 20 points – Use Jenkins to build your CI/CD Pipelines
+## Use Jenkins to build the CI/CD Pipelines to serve the app

-### This section deploys Jenkins and configures it with the necessary pipelines
-#### Build Jenkins from template in AWS CloudFormation:
+### Build Jenkins from template in AWS CloudFormation:
 * Verify AWS credentials are working:
 ```sh
 export AWS_PROFILE=eruser315